Glasgow's Growth Policy

 Planning Board Debuts; Little Input At Public Hearing

-Recently, the company asked Glasgow for an additional $3,000 for their work on the Growth Policy and they were denied it as the city signed a contract to pay a set amount.
-The Growth Policy was needed to help make changes to local zoning ordinances.
+Recently, the company asked Glasgow for an additional $3,000 for their work on the growth policy and they were denied it as the city signed a contract to pay a set amount.
+The growth policy was needed to help make changes to local zoning ordinances.
 Those ordinances have become outdated with the new changes, and some terms are vague.
 Due to state law, changes can’t...